davegarrett/tls13-spec/draft-ietf-tls-tls13.md

   certificate, rendering it unacceptable.

 illegal_parameter
-: A field in the handshake was out of range or inconsistent with other fields.
+: A field in the handshake was out of range, inconsistent with other fields, duplicated, prohibited, or was otherwise detected as invalid.
 This alert is always fatal.

 unknown_ca
 : A valid certificate chain or partial chain was received, but the